pavankumart46/AAD-Documentation/docs/index.rst

 ..
-Web Design and Development - APSSDC documentation master file, created by sphinx-quickstart on Mon May  4 10:35:01 2020.
+Web Design and Development - Pavan Kumar's documentation master file, created by sphinx-quickstart on Mon May  4 10:35:01 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Android Application Development - APSSDC's documentation!
+Android Application Development - by Pavan Kumar Reddy Tadi
 ===============================================================

 .. toctree::